aiondemand/aiod-rail/backend/README.md

 ### Using docker compose [RECOMMENDED]

 1. Create `.env` file containing relevant ENV variables required for the service defined in `.env.sample`.
-    - `APP_HOST_PORT`: The port on host machine on which the API service will be accessible
-    - `MONGODB_HOST_PORT`: The port on host machine on which the underlying database will be accessible (optional as not always needed)
     - `MONGODB_DBNAME`: Name of the database - do not change it unless you need to
     - `AIOD_API__BASE_URL`: URL of the running AIoD API
     - `MAX_PARALLEL_IMAGE_BUILDS`: Define a maximum number of Python (asyncio) tasks that build and push docker images